getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 {% include "forms/form.html.twig" %}
 ```

-This will use the Twig template provided by the Forms plugin itself.
+This will use the Twig template provided by the Form plugin itself.
 In turn, it will render the form as you have defined in the page, and handle displaying a success message, or errors, when the form is submitted.

 There is however a more powerful method of displaying forms that can take advantage of the new multi-forms support.
 With this method you actually pass a `form:` parameter to the Twig template specifying the form you wish to display: